The most important answers on the subject of the 2022 tax return for small business owners

 So just how much in taxes do small business owners need to pay?

-The question that probably concerns you the most: How much in back taxes do you expect to have to pay?
-As a general rule: Income tax is payable on the profit.
-In 2022, profits of up to €10,347are tax-free.
-This is referred to as the basic tax-free allowance.
+The question that probably concerns you the most: How much tax are you likely to pay?
+In principle, income tax is levied on profit.
+In 2023, profits up to 10,908 euros are tax-free.
+This is known as the basic tax allowance.

-This is what small business owners need to pay attention to when filing their 2022 tax return
+This is what small business owners need to pay attention to when filing their 2023 tax return

 Deduct expenses from tax